-The monument to the First Brigade of the Second Division, Fifith Army Corps is south of Gettysburg on Houck’s Ridge along Ayers Avenue.
-(Tour map: Ayers Avenue – Loop)
+The monument to the 1st Brigade of the 2nd Division, 5th Corps is south of Gettysburg on Houck’s Ridge along Ayers Avenue.
+(Ayers Avenue – Loop tour map)

-On the afternoon of July 2nd Day’s regulars moved west from Little Round Top across Plum Run and into the Wheatfield as Caldwell’s Second Corps Division was being pushed out.
+On the afternoon of July 2nd the regulars moved west from Little Round Top across Plum Run and into the Wheatfield as Caldwell’s Second Corps Division was being pushed out.

 They came under heavy attack from Wofford’s Georgia Brigade and were forced to pull back.
 The brigade suffered 50% casualties, but its disciplined, fighting withdrawal back to Little Round Top took the momentum out of Wofford’s attack and earned admiration from onlookers on Little Round Top.